ToMakPo/HarmonyHealth/server/README.md

 # HarmonyHealth Server

-Backend server for the HarmonyHealth application built with Node.js and TypeScript.
+Backend server for the Harmony Health application built with Node.js and TypeScript.

 ## Environment Variables